chaoming0625/differentiable-brain-modeling-workflow/README.md

-# Simple Example to illustrate the Differentiable Approach for Multi-scale Brain Modeling
+# Illustration to the Differentiable Approach for Multi-scale Brain Modeling

 Here, we illustrate to use the BrainPy ecosystem to implement a differentiable approach for multi-scale brain modeling.
 See our paper for more details: